 - Civic engagement and participatory research

-Our Forum meetings are intergenerational community gatherings, open to all, providing a safe space of solidarity for local people, to collectively address race inequality and the structures that perpetuate it.
+Our quarterly forum meetings are intergenerational community gatherings, open to all, providing a safe space of solidarity for local people, to collectively address race inequality and the structures that perpetuate it.

-We meet once a quarter for open and reflective discussion, and to generate local action and amplify the community voice in local decision-making.
+We meet once a quarter for open and reflective discussion, to generate community responses that amplify the community voice in local decision-making.

 Fair Futures: How Fair (2017)